stahlco/ch3fs/README.md

    Firstly, our architecture prevents that from happening.
 The only component which could be overloaded is our leader.
 But we assume that writes happen not frquently (~ A Recipe per minute).
    But we added Several Load Shedding Strategies, ranging from
-   - **Prioritized Load Shedding** where we shed writes at a certain cpu treshold.
+   - **Prioritized Load Shedding** where we shed writes at a certain c treshold.
-   - **Probabilistic Load Shedding**, which sheds load (reads and writes) based on cpu treshold and probability (e.g. 80% cpu treshold, implies ~10% Load will be shedded).
+   - **Probabilistic Load Shedding**, which sheds load (reads and writes) based on c treshold and probability (e.g. 80% c treshold, implies ~10% Load will be shedded).
    - **Deadline-aware shedding**, rejects request with a remaining context (timeout) that is not fullfillable
-   - **Cache based shedding**, if the cpu treshold is to high, we reject request that lead to a cache miss
+   - **Cache based shedding**, if the c treshold is to high, we reject request that lead to a cache miss

    We've also implemented Retries with Backoff and Jitter to distribute the request when retries are needed.